NCLEX Review Program

 - Standardized testing

 - Four days of ATI Live Review between fall and spring semester.
-An ATI virtual tour will work with you until you are ready to take the NCLEX exam
+An ATI virtual tutor will work with you until you are ready to take the NCLEX exam

 - An NCLEX Prep course two days per week in the fall semester